ms-iot/content/en-US/Downloads.md

 		<h3 class="divider">Download the Windows 10 Insider Preview</h3>
 		<div class="preview">
 			<p>
 				The Windows 10 IoT Core Insider Preview has everything from the regular release but also includes the latest bug fixes, features, and more.
-Become an Insider to get access to the Insider Preview and start building projects right away!
+Become an Insider to get access to the Insider Preview and help build the features you want to see in Windows!
 			</p>
 			<p>
+				Not an Insider yet?
 Learn more about the Insider program and enroll now at <a href="http://insider.windows.com">insider.windows.com</a>.
 			</p>
 		</div>